-Note: The original recipe does not call for the peppers and onions.
+Note: Jamie’s original recipe does not call for the peppers and onions.
 After making for the first time last year, I thought adding the peppers and onions really gave it that extra touch.
 For this version I omitted the peppers and onions, but like it much better with the peppers and onions!

 Rustic Sausage Bake